Spinach Puff Pastry Appetizer

 Recipe Notes

-Puff pastry: I recommend buying a 9×13-inch sheet of puff pastry frozen or sold in the fridge aisle.
+Puff pastry: I recommend buying a 9×13-inch sheet of frozen puff pastry or one sold in the fridge aisle.

 Spinach: This appetizer recipe can be made with fresh or frozen spinach.
 I used 9oz/260 grams of frozen spinach, which, once thawed and drained, makes ¾ cups (5oz/150 grams) as per the recipe.

 Ricotta: I recommend buying standard ricotta sealed in containers found in the fridge aisle in many supermarkets.
 This ricotta is cheaper and works better than fresh, creamy ricotta you might buy from an Italian deli (which is delicious but too watery for this recipe).
-Feta and goat cheese can be nice substitutions, but adjust the seasoning accordingly, as feta can be pretty salty.
+Feta cheese can be a nice substitute, but adjust the seasoning accordingly, as feta can be pretty salty.

 Parmesan cheese: It adds plenty of savoury, nutty flavour, but you can use grated cheddar or pecorino instead of parmesan to make a 100% vegetarian appetizer.
 Again, adjust the seasoning accordingly if you modify the recipe.

-Breadcrumbs: A small handful of breadcrumbs makes the filling more compact and easy to work with.
+Breadcrumbs: A small handful adds structure to the filling, making it easier to work with.
 They also absorb moisture.

 Salt & pepper: You can easily adjust the seasoning to your taste while mixing the filling ingredients.

-Egg + seeds: To add shine and texture.
-You can use sesame seeds, chia or poppy seeds.
+Egg + seeds: Brush the rolls with a beaten egg (egg wash) to add shine and texture.
+Top with sesame, chia, or poppy seeds for added texture.
 We also love everything but bagel seasoning from TJ’s. : )

-Top view of freshly baked spinach appetizer made with puff pastry and served over a white tray.
+Top view of freshly baked spinach puff pastry bites served over a white tray.

-This crispy spinach appetizer is best served warm and freshly baked or within a few hours after baking, as the puff pastry is still crisp and flaky.
-It keeps well in the fridge for 3 days, stored in an airtight container or freezer for up to 1 month.
+These spinach puffs are best served warm, freshly baked, or within a few hours of baking, as the puff pastry remains crisp and flaky.
+Leftovers keep well in the fridge for 3 days and in the freezer for up to 1 month, stored in an airtight container.

 Make ahead